Castleford Park Junior Academy

-We will update this page with information about school opening and how this will continue to be organised.
+We will continue to update this page to let you know how we will organise school to reduce the impact of the pandemic.
 If you have a question that has not been answered, please do message your class teacher through Bloomz, or alternatively call the school office if it is urgent.
-We will update the frequently asked questions with this information periodically, which will help everyone.
-Please be advised that school must remain flexible in light of Government guidance, which may mean we have to make changes to what is written here.
+Please be advised that school must remain flexible in light of Government guidance, which may mean we have to make changes quickly.
 We will work hard to communicate this in advance where we can.

 The gates will not open before 8:40 as the playground is not supervised until this time.